 After passing through the Q2 collision cell, the ions enter the Q3 quadrupole for additional filtering.
 Then they enter the detector.
 In the detector, the ions create a current that is converted into a voltage pulse.
 The voltage pulses leaving the detector are directly proportional to the quantity of ions entering the detector.
-The system monitors these voltage pulses and then converts the information into a signal.
-The signal represents the ion intensity for a particular m/z value and the system shows this information as a mass spectrum.
+The system monitors these voltage pulses and then verts the information into a signal.
+The signal represents the ion intensity for a particule and the system shows this information as a mass spectrum. lar m/z